Canon 200D vs 6D Mark II

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.72x vs 0.54x).

 - Easier setting verification: Features a control panel on top to check shooting parameters.

 - Faster burst: Shoots at higher frequency (6.5 vs 5 flaps/sec) to capture the decisive moment.

 - Easier time-lapse photography: Has an intervalometer built-in for low frequency shooting.

 - Longer lasting: Gets more shots (1200 versus 650) out of a single battery charge.

 - Better sealing: Is splash and dust sealed for shooting in inclement weather conditions.

-If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II comes out slightly ahead of the 200D (6 : 5 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the 6D Mark II is the clear winner of the contest (9 : 5 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 200D vs 6D Mark II